oicr-gsi/seqware-browser/README.md

 ### Testing
 Unit.js was used for testing the QC Collection loading functions found in main/QCScripts.
 They look at all three scripts: extractFunctions.js, transformFunctions.js, and loadFunctions.js

-To test, first install all the requuired modules:
+First install all the required modules and then enter then run the test with the mongo address as a variable:

 ```
 npm install
-npm test
+env KEY=host_address npm test
 ```
 ---
 ### MongoDB